Tripod Overview and Review of Sirui P-324S Monopod

 Sirui P-324SR Review: I have many tripods ranging from a small, Joby Gorillapod up to a heavy duty, super-stable video tripod which all have their own, unique uses depending on the job I am doing.

-The smaller mini-pods are great for sticking Go Pro cameras or small lighting accessories (like the Lume Cubes) in places where I can’t be and the larger tripods are good for stable video work and long time lapses.
+The smaller mini-pods are great.
+Especially for sticking Go Pro cameras or small lighting accessories (like the Lume Cubes) in places where I can’t be.
+The larger tripods are good for stable video work and long time lapses.

 However, I have always had situations where I needed something in between.
 I bought a relatively cheap, and basic Manfrotto monopod a few years ago but to be honest, I barely used it.
 It wasn’t that stable for video work but was "ok" for some stills photography work.

 It was only during my research that I came across the Sirui range of monopods which had a feature that piqued my interest…three feet at the base.

 Having the ease of use and lightweight design of a monopod coupled with the near-stability of a tripod appealed.
 So, I researched some more and went for the Sirui P-324SR.

 This is the mid to high-end monopod in the range as it is made of carbon fibre.
 With a tripod head attached, it rises to around 6 and a half feet.
 Aluminium versions are available at a slightly cheaper cost but they are a bit heavier.
 I opted to pay more for the comfort factor.

 The P-324SR also has a twist-lock mechanism for extending the legs (which I prefer on monopods) rather that the clip-lock style.
 I find the twist lock a lot quieter for things like weddings.

 Sirui P-324SR - Features

 Using the Sirui P-324SR